-To provide resilience against unpredictable failures, we use soft-state-state that is not needed for correctness.
+To provide resilience against unpredictable failures, we use softstate.
+Soft-state is state that is not needed for correctness; in our case, using soft-state means that data is periodically refreshed by its source, requiring no explicit state maintenance or failure-recovery modes.
 For example, nodes use periodic heartbeat messages to detect node and link failures, while objects are republished at regular intervals in order to maintain high availability.
-Soft-state mechanisms limit the loss of availability due to failures and most attacks, while simplifying our algorithms.
-The efficacy of these techniques is illustrated in [35].
-To achieve greater resiliency to failure, we can invoke epidemic propagation mechanisms to synchronize groups of pointers among alternate root sets; such techniques are the topic of ongoing research.
+Our use of soft-state allows us to quantitatively limit loss of availability due to failures and most attacks, while significantly simplifying our algorithms.

-Second, we need to be aware of malicious users and potential attacks on the system (Sit and Morris [29] describe some of these attacks).
-One particularly devastating attack occurs when a single attacker impersonates a large number of physical nodes in an attempt to gain control over key positions in the routing mesh.
+In addition to failures, we also need to be aware of malicious users and potential attacks on the system (Sit and Morris [25] describe some of these attacks).
+One particularly devastating attack occurs when a single attacker impersonating a large number of physical nodes, in an attempt to gain control over key positions in the routing mesh.
 By generating enough randomized node IDs, an attacker would eventually obtain IDs that position it around an intended target node in the mesh.
 Attacks can then be carried out to deny service or manipulate and spoof communication.

 These attacks, referred to as Sybil Attacks [10], are extremely hard to detect and circumvent.
 Given enough physical resources, an attacker can be hard to overcome.
 One viable solution is to use a centralized certificate authority to allocate node IDs.
 Its centralized nature, however, might lead to problems in scalability.
-This problem, like several others related to security, remains unsolved and is the subject of active research.
-(See [5] for some approaches to this problem.)
+This problem, like several others related to security, remain unsolved and is the subject of active research.
+(See Castro Druschel, Ganesh, and Rowstron [5] for some approaches to this problem.)

-7. Object Location in General Metric Spaces
+7 Object Location in General Metric Spaces.

-Let $S{i,j}$ be a sample of the metric space such that each node is chosen with probability $2^i/n$ , and let $i \in [1, \log n]$ and $j \in [0, c \log n]$ .
-Pick a single node at random to be in $S{0,0}$ .
+Let $S{i,j}$ be a sample of the metric space such that each node is chosen with probability $2^i/n$, and let $i \in [1, \log n]$ and $j \in [0, c \log n]$.
+Pick a single node at random to be in $S{0,0}$.
 Each node in the network stores the closest node in $S{i,j}$ for each pair i, j.
 Also, each node in $S{i,j}$ stores a list of all objects located at nodes which point to it.

-Suppose node X wants to find object Y. Starting with $i = \log n$ , X asks (for all j in parallel) its representative in the set $S{i,j}$ if it knows of Y. If one of them does, it returns the pointer to Y. If this fails, it tries $S{i-1,j}$ for all j.
-Recall that there is one node in $S{0,0}$ , so this will always find the object, if it exists.
-The following theorem is the key to showing stretch bounds.
+Suppose node X wants to find object Y. Starting with $i = \log n$, X asks (for all j in parallel) its representative in the set $S{i,j}$ if it knows of Y. If one of them does, it returns the pointer to Y. If this fails, it tries $S{i-1,j}$ for all j.
+Recall that there is one node in $S{0,0}$, so this will always find the object, if it exists.
+The following theorem is key to showing stretch bounds.

-Theorem 7.
-Let $i^$ be the largest i such that there is some $S{i,j}$ that points to both X and Y. We will show that $d(S{i,j}, X) \le d(X, Y) \log n$ with high probability.
-Moreover, the average space used by the data structure is $O(\log^2 n)$ .
+THEOREM 7.
+Let i^ be the largest i such that there is some $S{i,j}$ that points to both X and Y. We will show that $d(S{i^,j}, X) \leq d(X, Y) \log n$ with high probability.
+Moreover, the average space used by the data structure is $O(\log^2 n)$.